ShriyasnhAgarwl/TailwindNotes/apply(singlecss).md

 }
 Tailwind will automatically move the CSS within any @layer directive to the same place as the corresponding @tailwind rule, so you don’t have to worry about authoring your CSS in a specific order to avoid specificity issues.

-Any custom CSS added to a layer will only be included in the final build if that CSS is actually used in your HTML, just like all of the classes built in to Tailwind by default.
+Any custom CSS added to a layer will only be included in the final build if that CSS is actually used in your HTML, just like all of the classes built into Tailwind by default.

-Wrapping any custom CSS with @layer also makes it possible to use modifiers with those rules, like hover: and focus: or responsive modifiers like md: and lg:.
+Wrapping any custom CSS with @layer also makes it possible to use modifiers with those rules, like hover and focus or responsive modifiers like md and lg.

 ​
-@apply
+# @apply
 Use @apply to inline any existing utility classes into your own custom CSS.

 This is useful when you need to write custom CSS (like to override the styles in a third-party library) but still want to work with your design tokens and use the same syntax you’re used to using in your HTML.